 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered masonry, lath and plaster and plasterboard construction.
+The internal walls are plastered masonry, lath and plaster and plasterboard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction with some fitted floor coverings throughout.
+Flooring is of suspended timber construction with partially fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of timber construction.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
+Internal doors, skirtings etc. are of timber.
+The kitchen contains a range of wall and basement fitted storage units with worktop surfaces.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Blocked/sealed and assumed adequately vented.
+Blocked/ sealed and assumed adequately vented.
 Internal decorations Visually inspected.
 Internal decorative surfaces are mainly finished in wallpaper and paint.
-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located in the kitchen.
-117
+Mains supply with fuseboard located in the entrance hallway.
+Mains supply with fuseboard located in the entrance hallway.